W.K. Kellogg Foundation's Woodrow Wilson Michigan Teaching Fellowship - Teaching Certification Requirements

 Michigan Public Act 18 of 2003 requires all teacher candidates to be certified in CPR (child and adult) and first aid prior to being recommended for teacher certification.
 The legislation stipulates that this training must be completed through the American Red Cross or American Heart Association.

 Michigan Test for Teacher Certification (MTTC)

-The MTTC Basic Skills and Subject Area tests are designed and administered by the Michigan Department of Education, and are meant to ensure that each certified teacher has the necessary basic skills and subject-area knowledge to serve in Michigan schools.
-The MTTC program currently consists of subject-area tests and a Basic Skills test.
-The subject-area tests comprise multiple-choice questions and the Basic Skills test includes multiple-choice questions in the Reading and Mathematics sections and a constructed-response assignment in the Writing section.
+The MTTC Professional Readiness Exam (PRE) and Subject Area tests are designed and administered by the Michigan Department of Education, and are meant to ensure that each certified teacher has the necessary basic skills and subject-area knowledge to serve in Michigan schools.
+The MTTC program currently consists of subject-area tests and a Professional Readiness Exam.
+The subject-area tests comprise multiple-choice questions and the PRE includes multiple-choice questions in the Reading and Mathematics sections and a constructed-response assignment in the Writing section.

-The Basic Skills is offered every month; five times a year in a paper format (October, November, January, April and July) for $49 and seven times a year at Pearson Testing Centers as an on-line test for $130.
-The subject area tests are offered five times a year in the paper format (October, November, January, April and July) for a cost of $73.
+The PRE is offered every month; four times a year in a paper format (October, January, April and July) for $50.00 and nine times a year at Pearson Testing Centers as an on-line test for $130.

 Blood-Borne Pathogens Training

 Before you begin the program, you are required to complete training to handle blood-borne pathogens.
 To complete the blood-borne pathogens training please go to the Global Compliance Network website.For instructions on accessing the training module on the site and completing the training, please see the Blood-Borne Pathogens Training Instructions sheet.
 Training typically takes 30 minutes or less.